l3uddz/cloudplow/README.md

             },
 ```

-`"rclone_sleeps"` are keywords or phrases that are monitored during rclone tasks that will cause this remote's upload task to abort and go into a sleep for a specified amount of time.
-When a remote is asleep, it will not do it's regularly scheduled uploads (as definted in `check_intervals`).
+`"rclone_sleeps"` are keywords or phrases that are monitored during Rclone tasks that will cause this remote's upload task to abort and go into a sleep for a specified amount of time.
+When a remote is asleep, it will not do its regularly scheduled uploads (as defined in `check_intervals`).

 You may list multiple keywords or phrases here.